We are innovative, inclusive, international.

-The following items are required in order for international students to be considered for freshman or transfer admission to Otterbein University.
+The following items are required in order for international students to be considered for freshman to Otterbein University.
 Once all your application materials have been submitted, we can typically send you an application decision within 2-4 weeks.
 Our application review is holistic, meaning it takes into consideration many factors such as your test scores, essay, and involvement outside of the classroom.

 - Common Application, including essay.